Hol, Norway

 Hol is a municipality in Buskerud county, Norway.

 Administrative history

-The area of Hol was separated from the municipality Ål in 1877 to become a separate municipality.
-In 1937 a part of neighboring Uvdal with 220 inhabitants moved to Hol municipality.
+The area of Hol was separated from Ål Municipality in 1877 to become a separate municipality.
+In 1937 a part of neighboring Uvdal Municipality with 220 inhabitants moved to Hol Municipality.
 The area was transferred from Uvdal to Hol in 1944.
-Uvdal was reunited with Nore to form the new municipality of Nore og Uvdal.
+Uvdal was reunited with Nore to form the new municipality of Nore og Uvdal Municipality.